MiniMax Group: Hailuo AI

-In March 2024, MiniMax launched Hailuo AI, a multimodal large language model consumer platform that provides AI text and music-generating features.
+In March 2024, MiniMax launched Hailuo AI, an AI text and music-generating large language model (LLM) platform.

 In September 2024, MiniMax launched video-01, a text-to-video model under Hailuo AI.
-A review by Tom's Guide stated it roughly equivalent to Luma Labs Dream Machine but not as good as Runway Gen-3.

 In December 2024, Broadcast reported that Hailuo AI can reproduce the logos of British television channels Channel 4, Channel 5, and ITV in its AI-generated videos.

 On 20 January 2025, MiniMax launched audio functions for Hailuo AI.

-On 28 January 2025, MiniMax release the Model T2V-01-Director and I2V-01-Director, is the latest addition to the Hailuo AI Video-01 Model family, are designed to revolutionize video creation by putting professional filmmaking tools at fingertips.
-T2V-01-Director and I2V-01-Director introduce a significant reduction in movement randomness, ensuring that every frame adheres strictly to creative intent.
-This heightened level of control allows for more accurate and nuanced storytelling.

-Technology
+Models

-On 17 April 2024, MiniMax officially launched the ABAB 6.5 series, a mixture of experts language model.
+On 17 April 2024, MiniMax launched the ABAB 6.5 series, a mixture of experts language model.

-In January 2025, Minimax unveiled the MiniMax-01 large language model (LLM) family, which includes a general-purpose foundational model, the MiniMax-Text-01, and the multimodal MiniMax-VL-01 with visual capabilities.
+In January 2025, MiniMax unveiled the MiniMax-01 LLM product line, which includes a general-purpose MiniMax-Text-01 model and MiniMax-VL-01 model with visual capabilities.

-In April 2025, Minimax released Speech-02, a new text-to-speech model.
-It supports over 30 languages and can process up to 200,000 characters at once.
+In April 2025, MiniMax released Speech-02, a text-to-speech model with support for over 30 languages.

-In June 2025, Minimax released MiniMax-M1, "the world's first open-weight, large-scale hybrid-attention reasoning model".
-It supports a context length of 1 million tokens, and the lightning attention mechanism in MiniMax-M1 enables efficient scaling of test-time compute – for example, compared to DeepSeek R1, M1 consumes 25% of the FLOPs at a generation length of 100K tokens.
+In June 2025, MiniMax released MiniMax-M1.
+In February 2026, MiniMax released MiniMax-M2.5, and the M2.5-Lightning variant.
+In March 2026, MiniMax released MiniMax-M2.7 In June 2026, MiniMax released MiniMax-M3.

+Legal issues

+In September 2025, Disney, Universal, and Warner Bros.
+Discovery filed a copyright lawsuit in the United States alleging that Hailuo AI infringed their copyrighted characters and related works.

+In February 2026, Anthropic accused MiniMax and two other Chinese AI companies of using thousands of fraudulent accounts to generate more than 16 million interactions with Claude in order to improve their own large language models via distillation.